fibondev/fibon-token/Deployment_guide.md

    - Enter the `transactionId` obtained from the previous step.
    - Click the "transact" button to confirm the transaction.

-3. **Owner 1 Executes the Transaction:**
-   - Owner 1 should open Remix IDE and load the same `FibonMultiSig` contract.
-   - Go to the "Deployed Contracts" section and find the `FibonMultiSig` contract.
-   - Expand the contract and find the `executeTransaction` function.
-   - Enter the `transactionId` obtained from the first step.
-   - Click the "transact" button to execute the transaction.

 ### Another Multisig Example: Minting Tokens

 1. **Owner 1 Submits a Transaction to Mint Tokens:**